MapSurferNET/MapSurfer.NET-Docs/usermanual/expressions/index.md

 Type  | Description | Example
 ------------- | ------------- | -------------
-String | A regular string literal represents a set of characters enclosed in double quotes.| "Berlin" Char | A character literal is a single character enclosed in quotes. | 'a' null | The null literal. | null
+Boolean | There are two Boolean literal values: true and false. | [field_visibility] = true String | A regular string literal represents a set of characters enclosed in double quotes. | "Berlin" Char | A character literal is a single character enclosed in quotes. | 'a' null | The null literal. | null